Skip to Content

 At the start of your menstrual cycle, estrogen, which is produced by the follicular cell of the ovaries, will continue to rise.

-Around ovulation, estrogen levels drop with an increasing level of luteinizing hormones.
-Hours after LH surge, ovulation will occur.
+Around ovulation, estrogen levels drop with an increasing level of luteinizing hormone (LH).
+Hours after the LH surge, ovulation will occur.

 If you get nausea around this time, don’t panic.
-Ovulation nausea usually last for a few days.
+Ovulation nausea usually lasts for a short time (hours to a few days).

 Having ovulation means your ovaries are working normally and releasing an egg into the fallopian tube.